 High School EquivalencyLearn how you can earn your High School Equivalency (HSE) in Tennessee

 A new job or promotion can be yours by earning your High School Equivalency Diploma.
-Students can get a high school diploma by taking either the High School Equivalency Test (HiSET®) or the General Education Development (GED®) test.
+Students can get a high school diploma by taking either the High School Equivalency Test (HiSET®).
 Tennessee offers free Adult education classes and testing in every county of the state.

 Those eligible for Adult Education services are individuals who: